-- Crude oil midstream assets comprise 17 truck terminals (including three capable of emulsion treatment and water disposal), and terminalling at downstream hub locations at the PNT, which features storage, crude-oil-by-rail services and terminal connectivity.
-PNT includes: 21 inbound pipeline connections; 13 outbound pipeline connections; in excess of 1.2 mmbpd of crude oil and condensate supply connected to the terminal; and 310 mbbls of surface storage in and around the Edmonton and Fort Saskatchewan, Alberta areas. - NGL midstream includes two NGL operating systems Redwater West and Empress East. - The Redwater West NGL system ("Redwater West") includes the 750 MMcf/d (322.5 MMcf/d net to Pembina) Younger extraction and fractionation facility in British Columbia.; a 73 mbpd NGL fractionator and 7.9 mmbbls of finished product cavern storage at the Redwater Plant in Redwater, Alberta; and third party fractionation capacity in Fort Saskatchewan, Alberta.
+- Crude oil Midstream assets are comprised of 17 truck terminals (including nine that form part of the Conventional Pipelines business) where three are capable of emulsion treatment and water disposal, and terminalling at downstream hub locations at PNT, which features storage and terminal connectivity.
+PNT includes: 21 inbound pipeline connections and 13 outbound pipeline connections to approximately 1.2 mmbpd of crude oil and condensate supply connected to the terminal and 310 mbbls of surface storage in and around the Edmonton and Fort Saskatchewan, Alberta area. - NGL Midstream includes two NGL operating systems Redwater West and Empress East.

+- The Redwater West NGL system ("Redwater West") includes the 750 MMcf/d (322.5 MMcf/d net to Pembina) Younger extraction and fractionation facility in British Columbia.; a 73 mbpd NGL fractionator and 7.3 mmbbls of finished product cavern storage at the Redwater Plant in Redwater, Alberta; and third-party fractionation capacity in Fort Saskatchewan, Alberta.
 Redwater West purchases NGL mix from various natural gas and NGL producers and fractionates it into finished products for further distribution and sale.
-Also located at the Redwater Plant is Pembina's rail-based terminal which services Pembina's proprietary and customer needs for importing and exporting specification NGL and crude oil. - The Empress East NGL system ("Empress East") includes 2.3 bcf/d capacity in the straddle plants at Empress, Alberta; 20 mbpd of fractionation capacity and 1.1 mmbbls of cavern storage in

-Sarnia, Ontario; and 5.1 mmbbls of hydrocarbon storage at Corunna, Ontario.
+Also located at the Redwater site is Pembina's rail-based terminal which services Pembina's proprietary and customer needs for importing and exporting NGL products. - The Empress East NGL system ("Empress East") includes 2.4 bcf/d capacity in the straddle plants at Empress, Alberta; 20 mbpd of fractionation capacity and 1.1 mmbbls of cavern storage in Sarnia, Ontario; and 5.3 mmbbls of hydrocarbon storage at Corunna, Ontario.
 Empress East extracts NGL mix from natural gas at the Empress straddle plants and purchases NGL mix from other producers/suppliers.
 Ethane and condensate are generally fractionated out of the NGL mix at Empress and sold into Alberta markets.
 The remaining NGL mix is transported by pipeline to Sarnia, Ontario for further fractionation, distribution and sale.

 The financial performance of Pembina's Midstream business can be affected by seasonal demands for products and other market factors.
-In NGL midstream, propane inventory generally builds over the second and third quarters of the year and is sold in the fourth quarter and the first quarter of the following year during the winter heating season.
+In NGL Midstream, propane inventory generally builds over the second and third quarters of the year and is sold in the fourth quarter and the first quarter of the following year during the winter heating season.
 Condensate, butane and ethane are generally sold rateably throughout the year.
 See "Risk Factors - Risks Inherent in Pembina's Business - Midstream Business - Market Risk".